The 7 Best Fish to Eat—and 5 to Never Eat

 Best: Pacific cod

 Toss a salad with the fish or mash them on a slice of bread with mayo and tomato.
-“If you’re new to the taste, I recommend starting with canned sardines in olive oil instead of water,” says Jenna Appel, MS, RD, LDN owner of Appel Nutrition Inc in Boca Raton, Florida.
+“If you’re new to the taste, I recommend starting with canned sardines in olive oil instead of water,” says registered dietitian Jenna Appel, owner of Appel Nutrition Inc in Boca Raton, Florida.
 One note of caution: A can of sardines has about 282 milligrams of sodium, says Appel.
-Read up on fish oil's amazing health benefits.

 Worst: Imported shrimp